bsv-blockchain/wallet-toolbox/docs/wallet.md

 + **args.limit**
   + Optional limit on the number of outputs to return.
 + **args.offset**
-  + Optional.
-Number of outputs to skip before starting to return results.
+  + If positive or zero: Number of outputs to skip before starting to return results, oldest first.
+If negative: Outputs are returned newest first and offset of -1 is the newest output.
+When using negative offsets, caution is required as new outputs may be added between calls, potentially causing outputs to be duplicated across calls.
 + **args.seekPermission**
   + — Optional.
 Whether to seek permission from the user for this operation if required.
 Default true, will return an error rather than proceed if set to false.